 How can you benefit from implementing a CDN in your website?

 N.B.
 We should highlight that using a CDN can’t compensate for the use of a web hosting provider.
 The service is meant to cache your content, thus improving your site’s performance, but it can’t host it.
 However, if you want a quicker site, then you should definitely incorporate a CDN.
 In terms of site optimization, CDN benefits are great - content delivery networks are known to positively affect bounce rates, increasing the time visitors spend on your site.
-So, by implementing one, you will increase the traffic to your site and improve overall user experience greatly.
+So, by implementing one, you will increase the traffic to your site and improve overall user experience and brand loyalty greatly.

 Who are the users of CDNs?